 Nanoblading vs Microblading

-In many aspects, including their application processes and how they appear afterwards, nanoblading vs microblading are very different from one another.
+In many aspects, including their application processes and how they appear afterward, nanoblading vs microblading are very different from one another.

 1. How Long Does The Nanoblading Procedure Typically Last?

-The duration of the Nano Blading procedure typically takes around 2 hours.
-However, the time can vary depending on the size and shape of the brows, the number of hair strokes desired and the skill of the nano strokes artist.
+The duration of Nano Blading procedure typically takes around 2 hours.
+However, the time can vary depending on the size and shape of the brows, the number of hair strokes desired, and the skill of the nano strokes artist.